4 Allophanic Soils

 1. Perch-gley features, and

-2. Either a peaty topsoil, or within 15 cm of the base of the A horizon or 30 cm of the mineral soil surface, have
+2. Either a peaty topsoil, or within 30 cm of the mineral soil surface, have

 1. a reductimorphic horizon, or